Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_localization.md

 ## Consumer experience

-Consumer will see the translated product.
+Consumer will see the translated product according to the rules above.

 {{< alert title="Limitation" color="warning" >}}
 Although most of the static elements of the Marketplace will be translated, some will not:

 * swagger UI component that render the API specification
-* Additional fields available for Subscription Request, Access Request or Credential Request
 {{< /alert >}}